pingcap/failpoint/README.md

 - Supported failpoint environment variable

     failpoint can be enabled by export environment variables with the following patten, which is quite similar to [freebsd failpoint SYSCTL VARIABLES](https://www.freebsd.org/cgi/man.cgi?query=fail)

+    Note: `InjectCall` cannot be enabled by environment variables.

     ```regexp
     [<percent>%][<count>*]<type>[(args...)][-><more terms>]